atomx-cc/blog/content/en/posts/edu/math-CS/C-Duke/Duke- C2w1- CountStars.md

 The error is due to the compiler not being able to find a declaration for the function `printTriangle` before it’s used.
 In C, we need to declare functions before we use them.
 This can be done by providing a function prototype before the function call, or by defining the function entirely.

+that’s why, we usually put main box at the end of program, otherwise, we have to define and declare the function in `<stdio.h>` or so at the beginning.